 Ingredients

-- 2 cups lower-sodium vegetable broth (sub chicken or turkey broth, or water)
+- 2 cups lower-sodium vegetable broth (sub chicken or turkey broth)

 - 2 Tbsp. olive oil